mintlayer/mojito-browser-extension/CONTRIBUTING.md

 Main directory for React components.

-Each `Component` should be on its own folder with its own tests, storybook, and CSS files.
+Each `Component` should be on its own folder with its own tests and CSS files.

 Everything should have visual tests in this folder.
 Unit tests can be done if needed